What is acquired brain injury (ABI)?

 Caring for a person with an ABI, and living with an ABI

 It can be frustrating and challenging to have an ABI.
 Caring for someone with an ABI may also be challenging.
-However, there are organisations that can offer support and information, including the Brain Foundation, Brain Injury Australia and Synapse.
+However, organisations can offer support and information, including the Brain Foundation and Brain Injury Australia.
+Synapse has a wide range of information for carers.
 Your doctor may also be able to help you get more support.